dotenv-vault

 Set output filename.
 Defaults to .env for development and .env.{environment} for other environments

-$ npx dotenv-vault pull production .env.production
+$ npx dotenv-vault@latest pull production .env.production

 FLAGS